bansallab/vaccinetracking/vacc_data/README.md

 - The data is translated from wide to long format

 #### State Data

-GA, VA, TX, CO, NC, OH, CA
-- Added from respective state health dept due to past errors observed in the CDC data.
-However, in GA and NC, there are a handful of counties (13039, 13053, 13179, 37173, 37133, 37051, 37117, 51001, 51105,51520,51740, 51710) where CDC > State so we use CDC data for those to capture vaccinations at by Veterans Affairs, the DoD, the Bureau of Prisons or the Indian Health Service.
+*  Locations where CDC rates > State rates, we use CDC data to capture vaccinations at by Veterans Affairs, the DoD, the Bureau of Prisons or the Indian Health Service.
+*  Locations where CDC rates < State rates, we use the state data as described below:

+VA, CO, CA
+- CA (8 missing counties in CDC data), VA (state-reported rates are at least five percentage points above CDC-reported rates for 83% of counties), CO (state-reported rates are at least five percentage points above CDC-reported rates for 90% of counties).

 HI
 - Doesn't have county data, but there is little within-state variation, so we have downscaled state coverage values (from CDC state data) using population weighting.
 (We note that the CDC has added some county-level data for HI since Oct 22 2021, but these data seem to have errors, so we are not currently using them)